TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 * topic: product or service
 * common words/expressions (Slovene: kaj je treba upoštevati, bomo preučili, kateri je najboljši, izbrati, vreden denarja, vredno investirati, kakovost, priporočati, primeren)

-*Note*: Use this category only for texts in which the authors convey their personal experience with the product.
+> ❕ Use this category only for texts in which the authors convey their personal experience with the product.
 If the text compares multiple products, but it is not based on personal experience, annotate it as Promotion of a Product + Review (as a secondary category).

 Go to [examples](Review_examples).